HristoHr/pipeline-optimixation/README.md

 Solution 1: Data Pipeline Prioritization.py

-Prioritizes tasks that have the highest importance and the longest amount of time. (importance is the sum of minutes of dependent tasks)
+Prioritizes tasks that have the highest importance and the longest amount of time.
+(Importance is the sum of minutes left of dependent tasks.)
 Yields a minimum time path for the short and big pipeline.
 Most efficient solution of all.